 What pillow filling lasts the longest?

-Which pillow filling is best for neck pain?
+Which pillow filling is best for neck discomfort?

 Are hotel pillows memory foam or down-alternative?